[The survey findings presented as is, without author’s opinion. Readers are free to comment, analyze]

-Main aim of this study was –
+The main aim of this study was –

-- To provide policymakers with evidence based, practical strategies to engage men in gender equality to include men in the areas of –
+- To provide policymakers with evidence-based, practical strategies to engage men in gender equality to include men in the areas of –

 - Sexual and reproductive health

-- Reducing gender based violence
+- Reducing gender-based violence

 - Maternal and child health

 1. Work Related Stress – 34-88 % men reported stress due to low income or having no work.
 They are more likely to report – Depression, Suicide Ideas, Previous Arrests, and Violence against intimate partners –